 LGBT Family and Relationship Legal Advice Surgery

-The LGB&T Legal Advice Surgery, in partnership with O'Neill Patient Solicitors LLP, provides free, confidential guidance and information on a range of legal issues, at a fortnightly drop-in service.
+The LGB&T Foundation Family and Relationship Legal Advice Surgery, in partnership with O'Neill Patient Solicitors LLP, provides free, confidential guidance and information on a range of family and relationship law issues, at a fortnightly drop-in service.

-Geraldine Stephens and Suzanne Moore have worked with LGBT Foundation for many years.
-Both well respected solicitors in their respective fields, Geraldine and Suzanne deliver the Legal Advice Surgery which takes place on the second and fourth Tuesday of every month at the LGBT Foundation's Community Resource Centre in Manchester.
+Anita Scorah and Suzanne Moore have worked with LGBT Foundation for many years.
+Both well respected solicitors in their respective fields, Anita and Suzanne deliver the Legal Advice Surgery which takes place on the second and fourth Tuesday of every month at the LGBT Foundation's Community Resource Centre in Manchester.
 Suzanne co-wrote "Civil Partnerships - everything lesbians & gay men need to know", and "A guide to your legal rights for lesbian, gay and bisexual people."